skupperproject/skupper-ansible/skupper/README.md

-# Ansible Collection - skupper.core
+# Ansible Collection - skupperproject.skupper

-Documentation for the collection.
+Helps you setting up your [Skupper](https://skupper.io) network based on the nodes (or Skupper sites) defined in your inventory file.

+If you want to deploy your entire network, linking sites and defining the services at their respective location, all you need is to call role: `skupper`.